-- 1. Adjust air control to position H (maximum firing rate) and open door. - 2.
-Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
+- 1. Adjust air control to position "H" (Start) position and open door. - Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
 Add a few small pieces of dry wood on top. - 3.
 Ignite the paper and close the door. - 4.
 After the fire has established itself, open the door and add a few small logs.
 Close door. - 5.
 Begin normal operation after a good coal base exists and wood has charred.